annwyl21/heatmap_weather/README.md

 ```
 Also prints the head of the data to the terminal.

-2. To generate a heatmap to show the monthly total of sunshine hours over a specific decade, run
+2. To generate a heatmap to show the monthly total rainfall in mm over a specific decade, run
 ```bash
 python heathrow_weather_data_grid.py
 ```